The #1 Challenge Facing E-Commerce Founders

 Identify individuals or firms that have experience with companies in your industry and stage, and make sure there’s a personal fit.

-So now that you’ve secured e-commerce funding, how can you use it to effectively grow your business?
 Here are four strategies and resources you can use to allocate your business funding and achieve your growth goals.

 When growing your eCommerce business, having the right technology in place can help streamline your operations and save time.
 The best technology partners will vary depending on your product and your vertical but typically, successful eCommerce companies will have: